 Do split peas have to be soaked before cooking soup?

 No!
 The Instant Pot makes it so you don’t have to soak your peas ahead of time.
 Traditional recipes often require that you soak your peas overnight before making the recipe.
 If you’re a busy mom and wife like me, do you really have time for that?
 My Instant Pot split pea soup is ready in less than 20 minutes.

-My Instant Pot split pea soup is pretty thick already when it is done the cooking.
+This Instant Pot split pea soup is pretty thick already when it is done the cooking.
 But, if you break up the peas a bit more, the soup will become even thicker as it cools.
 Often soups and stews are thinner when they are hot.
 Starches, like the natural starch found in peas or flour, help thicken soups.
 Also, my recipe calls for potatoes which helps to thicken the soup a bit more too.
 If your soup get too thick?
 Try stirring in some more water with a whisk.
 Add a little at a time, stir it in, and check its thickness.
 Don’t add too much at once or you could accidentally make your soup runny.

 Split pea soup can store for about a week in the fridge.
 This makes it a great make-ahead lunch for your husband, kids, and yourself.
 To store it, pour cooled soup into an airtight container.
 Seal the container and place in the refrigerator.
 Alternatively, you can pour the soup into individual airtight containers so they are ready to go the morning they are needed.
-I find this saves me a lot of time in the mornings because all I have to do is grab the container and put it in each of my family’s lunch boxes.

 Yes!
 You can freeze split pea soup.
 To freeze my split pea soup, cool the soup and add to an airtight freezer container.
 Seal the container as tight as possible and place it in the freezer.
 It should keep for several months in the freezer and reheat well in the microwave.

 Pro Tips and Tricks for the Best Instant Pot Pea Soup